Having a family member with this problem raises a person's risk.

-Remediation is a way of teaching that helps people with dyslexia to learn language skills.
-It uses the following concepts:
+Remediation is a way of teaching language skills.
+Some methods are:

-Teach the same concepts many times—a concept known as over-teaching
+Teaching the same topics many times, also known as over-teaching

-Compensatory strategies are ways to work-around the effects of dyslexia.
-They include:
+Compensatory strategies are ways to work-around the problems caused by dyslexia.
+Some methods are:

 Audio taping classroom lessons, homework assignments, and texts